-Two modules will be studied in each of the three departments providing the specific foundations for the subsequent years at an appropriate depth.
+In the first year, two modules will be studied in each of the three departments providing the specific foundations for the subsequent years at an appropriate depth.

-- Democratic Political Systems
+- Democratic Political System

 - International Security and International Organisation

 In Economics the two compulsory modules are Principles of Economics, which introduces the basic Micro and Macro theory, and Economic Methods, which provides students with the necessary mathematical and statistical skills for subsequent studies in Economics.